robot297/JAG_7_2019/grades/Lab 6 Questions.md

  You should probably write some extra helper methods for the sub-tasks of this problem.

- You'll need to write your own unit tests for your Drink class methods.
+ **Optional** You can write your own unit tests for your Drink class methods.

  Test and comment your code.